 Key performance metrics

-Businesses can offer products and services to their clients but do not understand the overall customer experie0nce.
+Businesses can offer products and services to their clients but do not understand the overall experience delivered to customers.

-Customer service scorecards usually entail various metrics that help companies evaluate the efficiency and effectiveness of customer support.
+Customer service scorecards usually entail performance metrics that help companies evaluate the efficiency and effectiveness of support being offered.

 Category weights

-Assign appropriate weights to each metric based on its role and your objective to ensure that critical metrics have more impact on the overall score.
+Assign appropriate weights to each metric based on its role and your objective to ensure that critical metrics have more impact on the overall value.

-For example, customer satisfaction should be assigned the highest weight if you believe it has the most significant impact on customer loyalty.
+For example, if you believe customer satisfaction has the most significant impact on customer loyalty, then you can assign it to the highest target score.

 Feedback